 Step-by-step: Becoming an Approved Driving Instructor

 This is an extension of the learner driver theory test and expects a higher level.
-This is a home study course to be done in your own time, however we can help you if needed.
-We call this Distance Learning.
+This is a home study course to be done in your own time. if you take our full course, part 1 training will be included.

 This is a driving theory test and has two sections.
 You must pass both parts on the day to be successful at the first stage in your driving instructor training.
 Once you have passed this you have 2 years to pass the other driving instructor training exams.